vennietweek/interview-questions-website/README.md

 ### Initialising the DB

+Open a terminal for Mongo:
 1. `systemctl start mongod`: Start MongoDB service
 2. `mongo`: Enter mongo shell
 3. `use assignment3db`: Creates database
-4. Navigate to `scripts` path in project folder
+4. Switch or create a new terminal in the project folder.
+Navigate to `scripts` path.
 5. `mongo assignment3db initmongo.js`: Populates database
 6. `show dbs`: In Mongo shell, verify that database has been created